Madhubon21/Chat_with_Document/README.md

 Follow these steps to set up a virtual environment for the project:

+### Set Up a Virtual Environment

+Follow these steps to set up a virtual environment for the project:

 1. **Create the Virtual Environment**
    Run the following command in your terminal:
    ```bash
    python -m venv venv